smbjorklund/media_update/doc/repo.md

 ### `profiles/`

 Our custom profiles.
 Currently there is only one; `profiles/uib/`.
-It's used when installing the site from scratch.
+It’s used when installing the site from scratch.
 It declares what modules need to be installed and some install code that set things up.